KamilBartczak03/Vue-3-Drag-and-drop-plugin/README.md

 # Vue 3 Drag and drop plugin
-This plugin was created to make drag and drop in vue easier and also get handle dragging without ugly native shadow elements.
+This plugin was created to make drag and drop in vue easier and also handle dragging without ugly native shadow elements.

 ## Instalation: